Carrier Mills High School 1941-63

 Memories and Information

-**From our good friend John Barger:
+**From John Barger:

 “Marshall Stewart, who graduated in 1963, was a two- time all-stater (1962, 1963).
 There was a player named Oliver “Catfish” Rollins who played in the ’50s who had a brief career with the Harlem Globtrotters.
 Rollins was also an all-stater when in high school.
 He was playing for CMHS around 1956 because the IHSA website lists him in their “50-point club” as scoring 52 points in a game against Sesser in that year.
 This was a school record that stood until Marshall Stewart scored 58 in a game vs. Ridgway, Feb.
 19, 1963 (24 FG, 10-11 FT).
 As this website could prove useful to you in your research, you can view it at: